 Mission + History

-PUBLIC SPACE ONE (PS1) is an artist-run, community-driven, nonprofit arts organization that aims to:
+PUBLIC SPACE ONE (PS1) is an artist-led, community-driven, contemporary art center.
+We aim to:

 • provide an independent, innovative, diverse, and inclusive space for making and presenting art